grafana/beyla/docs/sources/kubernetes.md

 - The auto-instrument container must run in privileged mode (`securityContext.privileged: true` property of the container configuration) or at least with `SYS_ADMIN` capability (`securityContext.capabilities.add: ["SYS_ADMIN"])

-The following example instruments the `goblog` pod by attaching the eBPF auto-instrumentation tool as a container (image available at `grafana/beyla:latest`).
+The following example instruments the `goblog` pod by attaching Beyla as a container (image available at `grafana/beyla:latest`).
 The auto-instrumentation tool is configured to forward metrics and traces to a Grafana Agent, which is accessible behind the `grafana-agent` service in the same namespace: